 - the cost of providing the extra aid or service

-You may be required to make reasonable adjustments to the physical features of your premises to ensure your services are accessible to disabled people.
-How to overcome physical barriers to access.
+You may be required to make reasonable adjustments to the physical features of your business property to ensure your services are accessible to disabled people.
+See overcome physical barriers to access.